airbytehq/airbyte/docs/integrations/sources/mailchimp.md

 [Mailchimp does not impose rate limits](https://mailchimp.com/developer/guides/marketing-api-conventions/#throttling) on how much data is read from its API in a single sync process.
 However, Mailchimp enforces a maximum of 10 simultaneous connections to its API, which means that Airbyte is unable to run more than 10 concurrent syncs from Mailchimp using API keys generated from the same account.

-## Performance considerations

-[Mailchimp does not impose rate limits](https://mailchimp.com/developer/guides/marketing-api-conventions/#throttling) on how much data is read from its API in a single sync process.
-However, Mailchimp enforces a maximum of 10 simultaneous connections to its API, which means that Airbyte is unable to run more than 10 concurrent syncs from Mailchimp using API keys generated from the same account.

 ## Tutorials

 Now that you have set up the Mailchimp source connector, check out the following Mailchimp tutorial: